 If you’ve been following Debbee’s Buzz, you know peacocks are one of my favorite things.
 Just love their beautiful feathers, and gorgeous teal and blue coloring.

 My peacock passion (obsession?) started when I ‘discovered’ my husband’s colonial ancestor.
 His honest to goodness first name was Peacock!
 A spy for General Washington, the British referred to him as The Rebel Bird!
-Some July 4th or Veterans Day, I’ll have to tell you more about him.
+Learn all about Peacock in, Celebrating Patriots on Independence Day.

 I’ve been collecting peacock decorative accents, ornaments and tableware ever since.